applidget/javascript/react/README.md

     ```

 ## Methods
-  - Do not use underscore prefix for internal methods of a React component.
+  - Always use underscore prefix for internal methods of a React component.
     ```javascript

     // bad
+    class extends React.Component {
+      onClickSubmit() {
+        // do stuff
+      }

+      // other stuff
+    });

+    // good
     React.createClass({
       _onClickSubmit() {
         // do stuff